 Your SLP can show you the exercises you should do and explain how often to do them.
 For example, you may be asked to:

 - Mendelsohn maneuver.
 Start to swallow.
-Use your throat muscles to stop your Adam’s apple at its highest point for a couple of seconds.
+Use your throat muscles to stop your Adam’s apple, also known as the larynx or voice box, at its highest point for a couple of seconds.
 At first, it may help you to use fingers to help keep it up, until you understand the movement that is involved.
 Then finish the swallow by allowing your Adam’s apple to return to a resting position.

 - Falsetto exercise.
 Use your voice to slide up the pitch scale as high as you can, to a high, squeaky voice.
 Hold the high note for several seconds with as much strength as possible.
 While you do this, you can gently pull up on your Adam’s apple.